-Heading into this week, we’re getting Dustin Johnson at the top of the betting odds at +1200 on Bovada.
+Heading into this week, we’re getting Dustin Johnson at the top of the betting odds at +1200.
 He’s followed by a group at +1600 that includes Jordan Spieth, Justin Rose, Rory McIlroy and Rickie Fowler.

 I won’t be betting anyone in this initial group at the top.
 Johnson would be the best play in my mind if you’re dying to pick someone here.
 He’s an elite driver, and if he’s on with that club, he can keep the ball out of the deep rough and have a lot of short irons to attack this course.